aplteam/Tatin/docs/FirstStepsWithTatin.md

 ##### GetFullPath2AssetsFolder

-This is a function which returns the result of the expression `HOME,'/',ASSETS` if `HOME` is not empty, otherwise it returns just `ASSETS`.
+This is a function which returns the result of the expression `HOME,'/',ASSETS` if both `HOME` and `ASSETS` are not empty _and_ `HOME` exists on disk.
+If `HOME` is empty or does not exist on disk then just `ASSETS` is returned.

+When accessing assets you are advised to always use the `GetFullPath2AssetsFolder` function.
+Why?
+Imagine the following scenario as an example: you've loaded packages into a clear workspace, set `⎕WSID` and then saved that WS.
+Later you make sure that the assets folder of the package becomes a sibling of the workspace.
+You might than move the WS with the assets folder elsewhere, even on a different machine.
+The expression `HOME,'/',ASSETS` would then fail.

+The function would not find `HOME` and there return just `ASSETS`, and that allows you to still access the assets sucessfully.

 ##### HOME

 Is a character vector holding the path of a folder that hosts the package.

-There are exceptions:

-* When the package was brought into the workspace with `LoadPackages` rather than `LoadDependencies`.
+There is an exception: when the package was brought into the workspace with `LoadPackages` rather than `LoadDependencies` that has no assets.
 This is because without assets `LoadPackages` loads the package into a temp folder, brings the package into the WS and then deletes the temp folder, because without assets there is no need to leave a footprint behind.

-* When the folder the package was loaded from does not exist for other reasons, for example because the package was loaded into the WS which then was saved and moved elsewhere, together with the `ASSETS` folder relative to the WS.

-In case one of these two conditions is met `HOME` is `''`.
+In this case `HOME` is set to `''`.

 ##### ID